epfl-ada/ada-2022-project-fraisetagada/README.md

 To answer the question about the types of videos that are more likely to be sponsored, we will use a **classification** approach, such as a **decision tree** or a **random forest**.
 We will use the **information gain** as a metric to evaluate the quality of the split.

+Using **linear regression** we'll see if we can manage to get some insight on the effect of sponsorships on the popularity of a given video/ a given channel by using metrics such a **like per view** or even **dislike per view**.

 ## Proposed Timeline